 “The Sabbath, as described in Exodus and other passages in the Torah, had a democratizing effect.
 Yahweh’s example – not forcing others to labor while Yahweh rested – was one anybody in power was to imitate.
 It was not enough for you to rest; your children, slaves, livestock, and even the ‘aliens’ in your towns were to rest as well.
 The Sabbath wasn’t just a time for personal reflection and rejuvenation.
 It wasn’t self-care.
 It was for everyone.”

-While Black repeatedly mentions the Jewish origins of Sabbath rest, his is still a secular case for the command – he’s touting the practical benefits, and not that this is God’s authoritative command.
+While Black repeatedly mentions the Jewish origins of Sabbath rest, his is still a secular case for the command.
+He’s touting the practical benefits, and not that this is God’s authoritative command.
 Black may or may not be a Christian himself, but his approach – praising God’s Law, without praising the Lawmaker – is one Christians commonly take.
 Whether it’s abortion, sex-ed curriculums, or refusing to bake cakes for same-sex marriages, Christians regularly argue for the godly position while avoiding any mention of our God.
-We do that for tactical reasons – the world’s not interested in God, so they’ll just ignore us if we start any argument with His Name, right?

 Without God the argument fails